-Siblings Policy and Children of the School's Founders and Teachers procedures.
+Siblings Policy and Children of the School's Founders and Teachers

+Siblings of returning students will be exempt from the lottery and will obtain automatic admission.
+Siblings of returning students are required to follow regular admission procedures.
 However, children of the school's founders and teachers (so long as the total number of students allowed constitutes only a small percentage of the total enrollment) as permitted by the federal guidance on the Charter Schools Program are exempt from lottery requirements.